Fansipan: Etymology

 The origin of the name Phan Xi Păng is unclear.
 The most commonly accepted theory is that it evolved from Hủa Xi Pan ("the tottering giant rock")—the name that the locals called the mountain, based on its shape.
 Another theory suggests that the name came from the Hmong people, as it means "azalea mountain" in their language, due to the prevalence of azaleas and other species of the Rhododendron genus on the mountain.

-It has also been suggested that the name could have derived from Phan Văn Sơn, a geography official in the Nguyễn dynasty who helped the French map the area and define the border with China in 1905.
+It has also been suggested that the name may be derived from Phan Văn Sơn, a geography official in the Nguyễn dynasty who helped the French map the area and define the border with China in 1905.
 Due to the inaccurate local pronunciation, the name generally evolved into Phan Xi Păng.

 Geography

 Fansipan is the tallest mountain in the Hoang Lien Son range, situated on the border of Lào Cai and Lai Châu provinces, with its peak located on the Lào Cai side.
 The mountain is part of Hoàng Liên National Park.
 It has a topographic prominence of 1617 m, ranking sixth in Vietnam.